mead-ml/mead-baseline/docs/export.md

-DNNs can be deployed within a model serving framework such as \textbf{TensorFlow Serving}, a high-performance and highly scalable deployment architecture.
+DNNs can be deployed within a model serving framework such as __TensorFlow Serving__, a high-performance and highly scalable deployment architecture.
 All of the baseline implementations have exporters, though some customization may be required for user-defined models, for which we provide interfaces.
 The exporter transforms the model to include pre-processing and service-consumable output.

 Currently we provide code to export and serve TensorFlow models.
 The saved model is a typical TensorFlow checkpoint: model graph and data (values for the variables).